jchoksi-whitbread/aws-ha-wordpress/README.md

 * an S3 bucket for storing terraform state information, the region and bucket are configured in the init.sh script
 * an IAM user for CLI access, it should have read/write access to the S3 bucket
-* Route 53 DNS zone
+* Route 53 DNS zone (to be included as the dnsname variable below)

 ### Jenkins ###
 The jenkins user must be added to the docker group to be able to build and deploy docker images.